MicrosoftDocs/SupportArticles-docs/Outlook/Mac/sign-in/set-delay-renew-kerberos-ticket.md

 manager: dcscontentpm
 localization_priority: Normal
 search.appverid:
   - MET150
 audience: ITPro
 ms.custom:
   - Outlook for Mac
   - CSSTroubleshoot
-ms.prod: outlook
 ms.topic: troubleshooting
 ms.author: luche
 appliesto:
   - Outlook 2016 for Mac
 ---

 # How to set Outlook 2016 for Mac to delay trying to renew a Kerberos ticket